esl/MongooseIM/doc/modules/mod_mam.md

 `mod_mam_meta` is a meta-module that ensures all relevant `mod_mam_*` modules are loaded and properly configured.

+#### Full Text Search
+This module allows for message filtering by their text body (if enabled, see *Common backend options*).
+This means that XMPP client, while requesting messages from archive may not only specify standard form fields (`with`, `start`, `end`), but also `full-text-search` (of type `text-single`).
+If this happens, the client will receive only messages that contain words specified in the request.

+The exact behaviour, like whether word ordering matters, may depend on used storage backend.
+For now `odbc` backend has very limited support for this feature, while `cassandra` does not support it at all. `riak` backend on the other hand should provide you with best results when it comes to text filtering.

 ### Options

 * **backend** (atom, default: `odbc`) - Database backend to use. `odbc`, `riak` and `cassandra` are supported.